foxfriends/conartist/shared/README.md

 ## Resources

-There is a separate GraphQL API for the resources API, which is stored outside of the GraphQL folder so that the code generators do not compile this in with the other schema.
+There is a separate GraphQL API for the resources API which is stored outside of the GraphQL folder so that the code generators do not compile this in with the other schema.

 ## Colors